shijiachen1/AutoInfoGAN/README.md

 ## 0. Data
 The datasets used in the paper can be found at [link](https://drive.google.com/file/d/1aAJCZbXNHyraJ6Mi13dSbe7pTyfPXha0/view?usp=sharing).

-After testing on over 20 datasets with each has less than 100 images, this GAN converges on 80% of them.
-I still cannot summarize an obvious pattern of the "good properties" for a dataset which this GAN can converge on, please feel free to try with your own datasets.
+Please feel free to try with your own datasets.

-please put these datasets to 'data' directory created by yourself.
+Please put these datasets to 'data' directory created by yourself.

 ## 1. Description
 The code is structured as follows: